From first install to productive AI sessions in minutes.

 Step 1: Find the Configuration File

-• Press Win + R, type %APPDATA%\Claude and press Enter
+Win + R, type%APPDATA%\Claudeand press Enter - Open the file

 Step 2: Paste the Configuration